satwinder87/spring-boot-rest-with-ldap/README.md

 # spring-boot-rest-with-ldap
 Basic Rest API with Ldap Authentication.
-Spring Boot RestAPI with basic authentication and Ldap.
+Spring Boot RestAPI with basic http authentication and also Ldap.